mrezanvari/SamrtLocker/README.md

 # SamrtLocker

-Grade 11 final project lol!
+Grade 11 final project lol!/
+It is an alternative solution to the traditional stupid locks in every school!/ The lock can be openned with both fingerprint or a 6-digit code./

 Materials used:
  - Arduino Uno